 You’ll also ensure your new associates fit with the cultural DNA of your front line.
 From day one, they’ll feel comfortable and confident in their new environment.
+Employee morale will be much stronger.
 And they’ll be naturally equipped to serve your customers well.

 Employee churn continues to be a costly, vexing problem for the retail industry.
 But data-driven hiring helps combat it.

 If you hire the right people for your brand, they’ll likely be more enthusiastic and engaged.
 And, as the positive customer feedback continues to roll in—a powerful employee morale and performance boost when delivered right away—your new team members will be more inclined to stay with your company long term.

 Your hiring personas don’t just benefit operations.
 They have tremendous value for the marketing and branding teams as well.

 Day after day, your store ops and contact center teams are emotionally connecting with your customers.
 This makes them (or should make them) an integral, valued part of the branding mix.
 Indeed, the data they collect from customer interactions hold the very insights marketing and branding teams need to give customers exactly what they want.

 Think of it as a virtuous cycle.
 By putting front-line teams in the driver’s seat, you’re ensuring the brand message and brand experience resonate with customers and align with each other.
 The marketing department tests brand values through ad campaigns, PR, and content, and the service team tests it through front-line performance—with customer feedback driving improvements for both.

 Your Customer’s Point of View Is All That Matters